CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 In the prefixes super, supra, hyper, the per is expressed by writing the terminal portion of the word close above and to the right of the initial prefix.
 Thus superfine, supralinear.
 (Revised)

-#### SCH -- See CH, Abbreviating Principles and SH
+#### -SCH- -- See CH, Abbreviating Principles and SH

 #### -SHIP `.p` or `p`
 ![shorthand image](assets/supp-bits/worship-s.png){: .sup1row}\
-Supplement: worship
+Supplement: worship,

 ![shorthand image](assets/revised-split/ship-r20.jpg){: .rev}\
-Revised: fellowship, friendshp, worship
+Revised: fellowship, friendshp, worship,

 In accordance with the general method terminations are indicated by writing the last letter or two detached from the rest of the word.
 (Supplement, exact quote)